Francis Bourgeois: Early life

-During his childhood, Bourgeois was mocked by peers for his hobby.
-When he was at secondary school at the age of 15, he suppressed his interest in trains as a means to fit in better and sold his railway sets.
-Throughout his adolescence, his hobbies consisted of BMX, mountain biking, and going to the skate park.
-"Being a train enthusiast at secondary school is difficult," he explained, "gym memberships and trendy clothes took precedence at that point, regrettably."
+Bourgeois was mocked by school peers for his hobby, and in secondary school, he suppressed his interest in trains to fit in.
+He explained: "Being a train enthusiast at secondary school is difficult.
+Gym memberships and trendy clothes took precedence at that point, regrettably."

-Bourgeois credits his Year 11 teacher for discouraging him from acting mischievously, and as a result, he began to excel in algebra and A-Level physics, which would set him on a path to pursue mechanical engineering at the University of Nottingham.
-He then rekindled his trainspotting pastime during the period of COVID-19 restrictions and frequented the Pot Lane overbridge in Berkley on the edge of Frome.
+Bourgeois rekindled his trainspotting pastime during the period of COVID-19 restrictions (2020-2022), frequenting the Pot Lane overbridge in Berkley on the edge of Frome.
 He considers it his favourite location alongside Willesden Junction.

 In 2020, Bourgeois and his brother began shooting videos and posting them to TikTok.

-He studied mechanical engineering at the University of Nottingham, expressing a desire to pursue industrial engineering and "create new railways or revitalize older lines" as a civil engineer.
-He was hired by Rolls-Royce and briefly worked at a car factory in Portsmouth, but resigned in November 2021 following his social media growth.
-His parents supported this decision granted that he take the module to convert his bachelor's degree to a master's.
+Bourgeois studied mechanical engineering at the University of Nottingham, expressing a desire to pursue industrial engineering and "create new railways or revitalize older lines" as a civil engineer.

+Bourgeois was hired by Rolls-Royce in early 2021 but did not complete his one-year contract there working at a car factory in Chichester, instead resigning in November 2021 following his social media growth.
+His parents supported this decision on the condition that he take the module to convert his bachelor's degree to a master's.

 Name

 In the first year of his social media presence, it was widely believed that Bourgeois had borrowed his moniker from the 18th-century court painter of the same name.

-It was later revealed in an interview that the name "Francis" was chosen because "he likes France and the way they do trains," and "Bourgeois" was inspired by a visit with his father to a sculpture exhibition by Louise Bourgeois.
+It was later revealed that the name "Francis" was chosen because he "likes France and the way they do trains", and "Bourgeois" was inspired by a visit with his father to a sculpture exhibition by Louise Bourgeois.
 Given the perception amongst his school peers that trainspotting was uncool, he explained that his pseudonym allowed him to "feel a bit more protected" when making videos.
 When he was applying for his fourth-year work placement, the university staff informed him that potential employers might search his name, and this is not something he wanted to worry about.
 Additionally, he believes that "Francis Bourgeois" has "a bit more of a ring to it" than his given name.